highchair/artinruins-com/_property/mathewson-st-methodist-church.md

 images:
   - url: methodist-church-ppl-undated-early.jpg
-    caption: 'Photo looking north, undated, but likely early 1900s based on the car — Providence Public Library Digital Collection'
+    caption: 'Photo looking north, undated, but likely early 1900s based on the automobile — Providence Public Library Digital Collection'
-    alt: ''
+    alt: 'A church building in an urban block, without steeple or gable roof.
+Its façade is four stories high, with “Chicago-style” arched windows on the third and fourth floors.
+The second floor to third floor windows are connected by panels and flanked by shallow column details.
+The interior sanctuary is half round, occupies the second and third floor space, and features a prominant central dome in the roof.'
     sizes: '700, 1000'
   - url: methodist-church-ppl-undated.jpg
-    caption: 'Photo looking north, undated, but likely 1940s based on the car and the typography on the sign — John Hutchinson Cady Research Scrapbook, Providence Public Library Digital Collection'
+    caption: 'Photo looking north, undated, but likely 1939 — John Hutchinson Cady Research Scrapbook, Providence Public Library Digital Collection.
+The cross on the church was dedicated on January 31, 1937, and in 1939, extensive renovations to Shepard’s Tearoom were completed (thanks for Peter Lech for the explanation).'
     sizes: '750, 1200'
   - url: methodist-church-ppl-undated-interior.jpg
-    caption: 'The interior of the church, undated — Providence Public Library Digital Collection'
+    caption: 'The interior of the church, undated, but likely 1896 — Providence Public Library Digital Collection.
+This photo was included in the “Souvenir Booklet” published in December 1896 for the dedication service, therefore, it was taken before December 1896 but after construction was complete (thanks for Peter Lech for the explanation).'
     sizes: '1283, 1024'
   - url: methodist-church-jh-2019-06-01.jpg
     sizes: '1200, 900'